haskell-compat/base-compat/README.markdown

 # A compatibility layer for `base`
 ## Scope

-The scope of `base-compat` is to provide functions available in later versions of base to a wider (older) range of compilers.
+The scope of `base-compat` is to provide functions, data types and instances available in later versions of base to a wider (older) range of compilers.

 In addition, successful library proposals that have been accepted to be part of upcoming versions of `base` are also included.
 This package is not intended to replace `base`, but to complement it.

+**Note:** `base-compat` never redefines data types or classes, it only adds missing functions, data types and instances.
+This implies that `base-compat` is a best-effort approach.
+If a data type or class is changed in a backward incompatible way, `base-compat` may not be able to address this.

 ## Basic usage